Summer Baptist, MS, ND, LAc

 Practicing Since: 2006

-Born and raised in Hawaii, Summer Baptist, MS, ND, LAc, joined the team at Cancer Treatment Centers of America (CTCA) at Southeastern Regional Medical Center in December 2012.
+Summer Baptist joined the team at Cancer Treatment Centers of America (CTCA) at Southeastern Regional Medical Center in December 2012.
 “I am so excited to be part of a hospital that believes as I do about how important it is to treat our patients like family,” says Baptist.

-Baptist earned a master’s of science in acupuncture and Oriental medicine from the Institute of Clinical Acupuncture and Oriental Medicine in Honolulu, Hawaii.
-She also earned a doctorate degree in naturopathic medicine from the Canadian College of Naturopathic Medicine in Toronto, Ontario.
+Baptist earned a Master of Science in Acupuncture and Oriental Medicine from the Institute of Clinical Acupuncture and Oriental Medicine in Honolulu, Hawaii.
+She also earned a Doctorate of Naturopathic Medicine from the Canadian College of Naturopathic Medicine in Toronto, Ontario.

 Prior to joining CTCA, Baptist worked as an associate naturopathic physician and acupuncturist at two different locations in Hawaii.
 She has also spent time as a health educator, serving as an associate professor and Chair of the biomedical department in curriculum development at the Institute of Clinical Acupuncture and Oriental Medicine.